-During the first several weeks of each semester sponsors receive via email the resumes of potential interns.
+Three weeks prior to the start of a semester, prospective students are allowed access to the course database of approved sponsors or hosts.
+During this process, approved sponsors/hosts receive via email the resumes of potential interns.
 Each company is expected to respect the interview process and notify students in a timely manner of decisions to hire, or not to hire.
 Once the interviews are completed, companies negotiate directly with the students regarding work schedule.

 It is important to realize that the course is composed of highly motivated seniors.
 Most earn all of their college expenses.
-Paid internships are expected and will result in more student interest than unpaid ones.
+Paid internships are expected from all for profit companies.

 Although students are allowed only one semester in the internship class, they are coached to plan to remain with their sponsor on a part time basis until graduation if offered the opportunity.

 Companies are screened and added to our database of intern sponsors only if they are determined to meet the program's requirements:

 - A sponsor must have a commercial place of business or clearly state that meetings will take place at a commercial place of business.